GregoryTomy/GregoryTomy.github.io/_pages/about.md

 I bring over [three years of professional work experience]() in financial data analysis and have completed multiple data science and machine learning internships at notable organizations, including technology manufacturing at [GlobalFoundries](https://gf.com), research at [Sandia National Laboratories](https://www.sandia.gov/), and healthcare analytics at [CVS Health](https://www.cvshealth.com/).

 Currently, I am engaged in an independent study focused on Causal Inference and its applications in data science.
-As my graduation approaches, I am actively seeking full-time opportunities in `Data Science and Machine Learning Engineering`, with a particular interest in MLOps.
+As my graduation approaches, I am actively seeking full-time opportunities in [Data Science and Machine Learning Engineering](), with a particular interest in MLOps.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.